dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 If you want to call parent method you can use `super` - but there are 2 exceptions:
 * interface default methods - doesn't support `super` - you must use `InterfaceName.super.methodName`
-* calling parent class method from inner class - you have to use `ParentClass.super.methodname`
+* calling parent class method from inner class - you have to use `ParentClass.this.methodname`
 ```java
 public class App {
     public static void main(String[] args) {